Sign up a service for a cert tied to its did:hive. Standard ACME steps. certbot certonly \ --server https://ca.thehiveryiq.com/acme/directory \ --domain api.your-service.com \ --hive-did did:hive:your-service-001 \ --hive-pubkey ed25519:<your_published_key> # The cert you get back includes a SAN URI

 Log: ct.googleapis.com/logs/argon2026 ← public CT log mirror

-Bind your did:hive to the cert your browser already trusts.
-The trust is portable.
-The receipts are global.
+Bind your did:hive to the certificate your browser already trusts.
+The trust travels with you.
+The receipts are visible everywhere.